Enhancing OLAP Resilience at LinkedIn: Query Workload Isolation

-\begin{enumerate} \item \textit{Cluster~A}: Lightweight aggregations, high throughput (~1000 QPS/replica) \item \textit{Cluster~B}: Compute-heavy group-by queries, moderate throughput (~100 QPS/replica) \item \textit{Cluster~C}: Mixed query complexity, latency-sensitive (~30 QPS/replica) \end{enumerate}
+\begin{enumerate} \item Cluster~A: Lightweight aggregations, high throughput (~1000 QPS/replica) \item Cluster~B: Compute-heavy group-by queries, moderate throughput (~100 QPS/replica) \item Cluster~C: Mixed query complexity, latency-sensitive (~30 QPS/replica) \end{enumerate}

 \textbf{Overhead.} A practical isolation mechanism must impose minimal overhead on normal query execution.
-We replayed 24-hour production traces against each cluster with and without QWI enabled.
-As shown in Table~\ref{tab:overhead}, QWI added less than 1\% CPU overhead across all cluster types, from high-throughput lightweight queries (Cluster~A) to compute-intensive workloads (Cluster~B).
+We use the three clusters above for controlled trace replay because they allow direct baseline comparison against the same workload with and without QWI enabled; deployment-scale evidence is reported separately below.
+We replayed 24-hour production traces against each cluster.
+As shown in Table~\ref{tab:overhead}, QWI added less than 1\% CPU overhead across all cluster types from high-throughput lightweight queries (Cluster~A) to compute-intensive workloads (Cluster~B).
 Heap usage increased by approximately 0.5\,GB due to per-query tracking structures.
 Critically, P99 latency remained unchanged, confirming that QWI's sampling-based accounting does not introduce latency variability into the query path.